Material Crush: Mycelium

 Henning Larsen’s “Growing Matter(s)” pavilion used mycelium spheres to explore architecture that decomposes as gracefully as it emerges.

-And a team from Vrije Universiteit Brussel unveiled home goods and wearable pieces, all grown from fungi, proving this isn’t sci-fi—it’s already here.
+And a team from Vrije Universiteit Brussel unveiled home goods and wearable pieces, all grown from fungi, proving this isn’t sci-fi.
+It’s already here.

 Mycelium doesn’t just replace synthetic materials.
 It changes our relationship with how we create—and how we discard.
 It embodies the very idea that design can be circular, ephemeral, even alive.

-The question is no longer whether mycelium can grow into our workflows—
+The question is no longer whether mycelium can grow into our workflows, It’s whether we’re ready to grow alongside it.

-This wasn’t just theory at Milan Design Week 2025—it was on full display.
+This wasn’t just theory at Milan Design Week 2025.
+It was on full display.

 Kia’s EV2 concept car used mycelium panels in its interior trim, merging automotive function with biomaterial innovation.
-More information is on their website.

 Photographer: DSL Studio